yeswework/fabrica-dev-kit/README.md

 ##What is it?
 A self-installing virtual-machine based WordPress development environment which includes a starter theme, build script, and a small but very powerful set of default (but optional) tools to make WordPress theme (or plugin) development more straightforward, agile and enjoyable than ever before.

+The name – from the Spanish and Portuguese word for factory (*fábrica*) – refers to providing a working environment full of automated machinery to facilitate your work.
+It's also a deliberate nod to Iberia where the project was envisaged and developed (in Barcelona and Porto).

 ##Who is it for?
 Theme developers who want to speed up and improve their workflow – and enjoy it more.
 Fabrica automates and streamlines just about every part of the process – from set up, through development, to deployment – using best-in-class tools and both following and encouraging all kinds of best practices.
 It is also readily customizable.